Zavy86/docker-course/topics/16-network-drivers/README.md

 The connection is made through a bridge network, which by default is named `docker0`, and the addresses for this private network are allocated from an internal subnet, typically `172.17.0.0/16`.

-Outgoing traffic is masqueraded using a firewall rule, allowing packets to leave the container’s private network to the outside, while incoming traffic passes through a routing table.
+Outgoing traffic is masqueraded using a firewall rule, allowing packets to leave the container's private network to the outside, while incoming traffic passes through a routing table.

 Each container can, of course, have its own routing and firewall rules, etc.